minsmis/NLX2MAC/README.md

 6. Check the functions are working.

 # Usage
 - Follow example *.m files in this repository OR the original Nlx-MATLAB utility functions that are providing from the _Neuralynx_.

+# Contact
+Please contact through e-mail (minseok.kim#brain.snu.ac.kr) for more information or issues.

+**Error** can be reported through [Git Issue](https://github.com/minsmis/NLX2MAC/issues).